splace/os/xattribs/README.md

 installation:

-     go get github.com/splace/osx
+     go get github.com/splace/os/xattribs

-uses: (basically about avoiding a separate config file so allowing persistence if not able to add files, and ease of copying with persitence with using a folder.)
+uses: (basically about avoiding a separate config file so allowing persistence if not able to add files, and ease of copying wilst retaining persistence, without using a folder.)

 attach expensive to parse file info.